Pavan-AIML/Master-Thesis/notebooks/Modis_data_analysis/readme.md

 Building a NN Tree in which the center nodes will be the PM2.5 nodes and surrounding nodes will be AOD nodes.

 ```

+## KD tree :

+K : dimension of the space where the dataset has been organized.